Sage/carbon/README.md

   5. Navigate to [http://localhost:8095/](http://localhost:8095/) in your favourite browser

 > Note: MockAPI for tables and dropdowns is disabled locally as it conflicts with HotReloading.
 To enable see `src/main.js` file

-## Testing Changes Locally in your App

-See the guide on [installing unreleased changes](https://github.com/Sage/carbon/blob/master/docs/guides/installing-unreleased-changes.md)

-## Submitting a Release

-* N.B.
-Releases are created by Sage Carbon Team.
-We use [semantic versioning](http://semver.org/)

-* If releasing a minor version, create a branch from `master`.
-* If releasing a patch version, create a branch from the tag you want to patch.
-This should be the latest tag apart from exceptional circumstances.
-* Bump the version in `package.json`.
-* Ensure the `CHANGELOG.md` is up to date.
-* Commit and push changes.
-* If releasing a minor version, open a PR to `master`.
-* If releasing a patch version, open a PR to `release`.
-* Once merged, publish a release in GitHub using the new version number as the tag.
-Make sure to target the correct branch (`master` or `release`).
-This will auto-deploy to npm.
-* If you have released from a branch other than `master`, open a PR to merge that branch back into `master`.

 ## Technologies